engelsystem/engelsystem/CONTRIBUTING.md

 # Contributing
 ## Coding guide lines
-* Make sure you code follows the [PSR-12](https://www.php-fig.org/psr/psr-12/) code style.
+* Make sure your code follows the [PSR-12](https://www.php-fig.org/psr/psr-12/) code style and is [.editorconfig](.editorconfig) valid.
-  You may use `composer run phpcs` to verify that.
+  You may use `composer run phpcs` and [Editorconfig-Checker](https://editorconfig-checker.github.io) to verify that.
 * Use `use` statements wherever possible instead of writing the fully qualified name.
 * Order the composer/npm dependencies alphabetically.
 * Do not use code from the [includes](./includes) directory anywhere else.